arvados/arvados-k8s/README.md

 When making a pull request, please ensure *every git commit message* includes a one-line [Developer Certificate of Origin](https://dev.arvados.org/projects/arvados/wiki/Developer_Certificate_Of_Origin).
 If you have already made commits without it, fix them with `git commit --amend` or `git rebase`.

+When adding a file, please make sure to add the appropriate copyright header, as described in the [Coding Standards](https://dev.arvados.org/projects/arvados/wiki/Coding_Standards#Copyright-headers).

 ## Licensing

 Arvados is Free Software.
 See COPYING for information about Arvados Free